lynnpye/sl_triggers/src/sl_triggers_function_library.md

 **Description**

-Attempts to return a single response text associated with the provided TopicInfo (by editorID or FormID)
+Returns: string: Attempts to return a single response text associated with the provided TopicInfo (by editorID or FormID)
 Note: This is more beta than normal; it isn't obvious whether in some cases multiple strings should actually be returned.

 **Parameters**

-    topicinfo: <formID> or <editorID> for the desired TopicInfo (not Topic)
+    Form: topicinfo: <formID> or <editorID> for the desired TopicInfo (not Topic)

 **Example**